Jul 01, 2024

 Does Rove Travel have any filters to help me find rentals?

 Yes, Rove Travel offers filters to narrow your search based on price range.
 Use the filter to find a rental that suits your budget.
-You can also filter by location, amenities, and property type to discover and reserve a space that suits your needs.
+You can also filter by location, amenities, and property type to find and reserve a space that suits your needs.

 How much should I set aside for food expenses in New York City?